kylegranger/ImageScaling/README.md

 # ImageScaling
 This code included a C++ port of John Costella's 'Magic Kernel', which he wrote in C#.
 It is a 1:2:2:1 convolution filter in one dimension.

-This is implemented as part of a simple bitmaps class and simple file format.
+This is implemented as part of a simple bitmap class and simple file format.
 The bitmaps class handled 16-bit linear data primarily, in 4 channels.
 I am using this for stereoscopic computer graphics for digital cinema.

 The file format is defined in simple.h.